nicholasdower/sqlui/README.md

 ### Running The Server & Tests Outside of Docker

 It is also possible to run the server tests without Docker.
-Docker is still used for MySQL.
+Docker is still used for MySQL and browser tests.

 #### Install rvm (Ruby Version Manager)